-Reading Improvement is a prerequisite for English Composition I for students who score below 19 on the ACT Reading, below 43 on the ASSET Reading Skills, below 83 on the COMPASS Reading Skills, or below 470 on the SAT Verbal.
-Students must successfully complete Reading Improvement with a C or better to enroll in English Composition I when test scores require.
+Reading Improvement is a prerequisite for English Composition I for students who score below 19 on the ACT Reading, below 43 on the ASSET Reading Skills, below 83 on the COMPASS Reading Skills, below 78 on Accuplacer Reading, or below 470 on the SAT Verbal, unless the student meets the high school GPA requirements.
+Students must successfully complete Reading Improvement with a "C" or better to enroll in English Composition I when test scores require.